tequeter/dryspec/SPECIFICATION.md

 - The user or agent SHOULD use minimal, focused contexts scoped to the current step when possible.
 This produces better results and saves tokens.

-"Loading LeanSDD" (into the LLM context) may mean changing mode or entering a slash-command, [depending on your AI runtime](README.md#supported-runtimes).
+"Loading DrySpec" (into the LLM context) may mean changing mode or entering a slash-command, [depending on your AI runtime](README.md#supported-runtimes).

 ### Brownfield

 For an existing project, from the perspective of the user:

 - Complete your Constitution.
-- Load LeanSDD and let the agent explore the codebase.
+- Load DrySpec and let the agent explore the codebase.
   - The agent SHALL check the presence of all 3 elements of the Constitution in `AGENTS.md` or equivalent.
   - The agent SHOULD suggest a list of subsystems by listing 1-2 levels of directories, appropriate to the current language and project (for example, listing `src`).
   - You SHOULD use a dedicated context (sub-agent, sub-task) to deep-dive into each subsystem.